5 March 2020: I have learned a lot about prostate cancer screening tests. I was lucky enough to be diagnosed in time, before it had spread.

 You should have your prostate checked both ways every year after you turn 40 if you are African, after 50 if you are of non-African descent:

-- Simple blood test called PSA
+- Both the simple blood test called PSA, and

 - Simple physical examination known as digital rectal examination (DRE) can be done by your GP